-The price of our common stock does not meet the requirements for continued listing on Nasdaq.
-If we fail to regain compliance with the minimum listing requirements, our common stock will be subject to delisting.
+Our shareholders' equity does not meet the requirements for continued listing on Nasdaq.
+If we fail to regain compliance with the minimum shareholders' equity requirements, our common stock will be subject to delisting.
 Our ability to publicly or privately sell equity securities and the liquidity of our common stock could be adversely affected if our common stock is delisted.